vihugoos/rentalx-cars/README.md

 To get started, you need to have <strong>Node.js 18+</strong> installed on your machine, for more information visit <a href="https://nodejs.org/en/download/"> Node.js Downloads</a>.
 You will also need to have <strong>Docker</strong> and <strong>Docker Compose</strong> installed, for more information visit <a href="https://docs.docker.com/engine/install/">Docker Engine Install</a> and <a href="https://docs.docker.com/compose/install/linux/"> Docker Compose Plugin Install </a>.

-<strong>Obs:</strong> This guide will only serve to run the project locally (development environment).
+<strong>Obs:</strong> This guide will only serve to run the project locally (development environment), initially based on linux systems.

 ### Prerequisites